 I barely remember the graduation ceremony.
 All I could think about was celebrating with Lorc, Mum, Dad, and Granddad Xeno.

 What I wasn't expecting was Scorpius to join us.

 He fell into place with our family right after the ceremony.
 He and Lorcan joined Mum, Dad, Granddad Xeno, and me.
-He really looked like he could use a family then.
+He really looked as though he could use a family then.